obsidiandynamics/meteor/README.md

 +------------------------------------------------------------------------------+
 ```

 **Note:** Some of the capabilities described above exist only in design and are yet to be implemented.
 The outstanding capabilities are: record versioning, batching and compression.
-These should be implemented by the time HazelQ reaches its 1.0.0 release milestone.
+These should be implemented by the time Meteor reaches its 1.0.0 release milestone.

 ## Replicas
 A stream is mapped to a single ring buffer by the protocol layer, which will be mastered by (or lead) a single process node within Hazelcast.
 The ring buffer's leader is responsible for marshalling all writes to the buffer and serving the read queries.
 The leader will also optionally replicate writes to replicas, if these are configured in your `StreamConfig`.
 There are two types of replicas: **sync replicas** and **async replicas**.